 Just because you have a family to haul about doesn't mean you can't have fun.

 There's a surprisingly broad choice of fast family cars on sale, including subtle estates, brutish SUVs and some lightning quick electric cars.
-All these options have space for your loved ones and their clobber.
+All these models have space for your loved ones and their clobber.

 Many of these spacious, sporty cars are available as great-value nearly new and used cars from Motorpoint.